The child’s leisure time

 Small children often look at short films.
 When the children are older, up to 10 years of age, game playing increases.
 Thereafter the interest in social media increases.

 The Swedish Media Council (Statens Medieråd) has developed a folder which will help you be supportive in a good way.
-The folder has been translated into several languages and can be read on the Swedish Media Council’s home page.

 At the recreation centres there are activities with employed leisure time counselors.
 The children can meet there outside of school hours.
 Activities, competitions, theme evenings and group projects are developed and planned in accordance with the young people's own desires and needs.